Tomb Raider (comics): Publication history

 There are one shots occasionally released and talk of the comic being reintroduced to tie into the Tomb Raider: Legend edited continuity.
 There have also been frequent crossovers with other Top Cow publications such as Fathom, The Darkness, Magdalena, and Witchblade.
 The debut issue of Tomb Raider was the number one-selling comic book of 1999.

-In late 2006, Top Cow released the Tomb Raider Compendium.
-This was a large, single volume, collected edition of the Tomb Raider comic series; a hardcover version followed in 2008.
+In 2006, Top Cow released the Tomb Raider Compendium.
+This was a large, single-volume, collected edition of the Tomb Raider comic series; a hardcover version followed in 2008.
 The book encompasses all 50 issues (well over 1000 pages), as well as a cover gallery featuring select covers, most of them done by Adam Hughes.
 It is a full-size, full-color reproduction of all fifty issues on high-quality paper.
 This collection, however, does not include the various specials, minis, and one-shots from the series.
 This would probably explain why the compendium has "Volume One" written on the side.

 Bandai Entertainment also published a "tankōbon" set of volumes, which reprints older stories in black-and-white in a smaller book.

 Tomb Raider comics were announced to return in late 2007, but this was delayed due to licensing issues.

 In 2014, Dark Horse Comics began publishing a new series of comics, set between the 2013 reboot and its sequel.
 Gail Simone wrote the first six issues, before collaborating with Rhianna Pratchett for the next arc.
 Pratchett took over for the rest of the series.

 In 2016, another series started to bridge the gap between Rise of the Tomb Raider and the next game in the series, Shadow of the Tomb Raider.